kiyoshisasano/agent-pld-metrics/docs/specifications/README.md

 # PLD Specifications (Levels 1–3)

-Status: Working Draft / Candidate Specification
+Status: Working Draft (Candidate Normative Specification)

 This document represents the current understanding of PLD normative specifications.
 While certain terminology and rules are expressed normatively (MUST/SHOULD/MAY),